andrechalom/pse/README.md

 and the examples provided in the package focus on ecological models, with emphasis in structured population growth models.
 However, the functions provided should be adequate to other areas of knowledge as well.

-The package is available on CRAN at http://cran.r-project.org/web/packages/pse/ and can be installed by
+The package is available on CRAN at http://cran.r-project.org/web/packages/pse/ and can be installed with
 ```R
 install.packages("pse")
 ```